Divorce: What You Can Ask The Court To Decide

 - to get a protective order,

-- to get child support,
+- to get child support, and/or

 - to name the parent who will be the “primary care giver” or “primary custodial parent” of your children.
 Often, the parent who has been the primary care giver before the spouses separated will be the parent who will be spending the most time with the children.
 Laws require that one parent be named the primary care giver, or primary custodian, for tax purposes.
 Your child’s school or day care might also want to see who is named the primary custodial parent.
 Other agencies may also need to see this, depending on their rules.